-Annual Impairment Assessment-For our 2022 annual impairment test we performed a qualitative assessment, using information as of October 1.
+Annual Impairment Assessment-For our 2023 annual impairment test we performed a qualitative assessment for our reporting units, using information as of October 1.
 Under current guidance, we are permitted to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform a quantitative goodwill impairment test.
 We determined there were no factors indicating the need to perform a quantitative goodwill impairment test and concluded that it is more likely than not the fair value of our reporting units is greater than their carrying value and thus there was no impairment to goodwill.

 In addition to our annual review, we assess the impairment of goodwill whenever events or changes in circumstances indicate that the carrying value of a reporting unit may be greater than fair value.
 Factors that could trigger an interim impairment review include, but are not limited to, significant adverse changes in the business climate which may be indicated by a decline in our market capitalization or decline in operating results.
-No impairments were recorded to our goodwill during the years ended December 31, 2022, 2021 and 2020.
+No impairments were recorded to our goodwill during the years ended December 31, 2023, 2022 and 2021.
 No material events or changes occurred between the testing date and year end to trigger a subsequent impairment review.

-At December 31, 2022 and 2021, we had goodwill with a carrying amount of \$262,692 and \$258,290, respectively.
+At December 31, 2023 and 2022, we had goodwill with a carrying amount of \$281,117 and \$262,692, respectively.
 The following table presents goodwill by reportable segment: